maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-5.x.md

 When using the `PathPatternParser` for request mapping, patterns with double-wildards in the middle of the pattern, such as `"/path/**/other"`, are now rejected.
 This parser is used by default in WebFlux applications and can be used as an opt-in for MVC applications as of Spring Framework 5.3.
 See [gh-24952](https://github.com/spring-projects/spring-framework/issues/24952).

 `@ExceptionHandler` methods now check all exception causes when looking for a match.
-Previously, going back to 4.3 only the first cause was checked.
+Previously, going back to 4.3 only the first cause was checked.`

+The `ForwardedHeaderFilter` (Servlet) and `ForwardedHeaderTransformer` (WebFlux) have been enhanced and now support multiple values in `X-Forwarded-Prefix` and the new `X-Forwarded-For` / `Forwarded: for=` HTTP request headers.
+See [gh-25254](https://github.com/spring-projects/spring-framework/issues/25254) and [gh-23582](https://github.com/spring-projects/spring-framework/pull/23582).

 ### Spring WebFlux